vuxcode/pr1-project-Livraan/README.md

 > Now I have written in all the questions with the answers and the right answer to each question.
 The remaining time I have left will be used in making small changes in CSS and maybe experiment with the progress text to be a progress bar instead.
 Then after that is to start write the summary and the text for the quiz.

+> Have began changing the objects and prototypes into variables and functions.
+Tested and it worked until one of the prototype couldn't be a function.
+Going to look into it.

 > Links:
 >
 > https://www.w3schools.com/default.asp